How to Support Tomato Plants: Tomato Stakes and More

 Ideally you don't want to let suckers get too big before pruning them out…it's a waste of energy that would be better spent growing tomatoes!
 In the summer when they're actively growing, check them once a week.
 (But don't sweat it if you miss a week.)

-What should I do when the tomato plant gets taller than the stake?
+What should I do when the tomato plants gets taller than the tomato stakes?

-Find a taller stake, or bend over the top of the plant and allow some stems to grow from down below.
+Find a taller tomato stakes, or bend over the top of the plant and allow some stems to grow from down below.

 Should I leave one stem or more than one stem?